MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

 **Will an email address input work if it is not the UserPrincipalName of any MSOL identity?**

-The script logic first attempts to find the MSOL identity through the UserPrincipalName by using the email address from the .csv file.
-If this attempt fails, the script tries to find any MSOL object that contains the email address from the .csv file within the ProxyAddresses property.
+The script logic first attempts to find the MSOL identity through the UserPrincipalName by using the email address from the CSV file.
+If this attempt fails, the script tries to find any MSOL object that contains the email address from the CSV file within the ProxyAddresses property.
 If a user still cannot be found, the email is deemed not to exist and is skipped.

 **Does this work with Multi-Factor Authentication (MFA)?**